efsalvarenga/CV/index.md

 - **Responsible for the technical dimension of commercial activities** such as pre-sales processes, customer engagements, requirement definition and proposal preparation.

-__New Energies Researcher__ | University of Bath School of Management _Bath - UK (Feb 2017 - Jun 2018)_
+__New Energies Researcher__ | University of Bath School of Management -
+_Bath, UK (Feb 2017 - Jun 2018)_

 My research extends the risk-return relationship, from the portfolio optimisation theory, for energy demand aggregation based on **time-series forecasting and evolutionary optimisation**, collaborating with the Department of Electronic and Electrical Engineering to develop a smart-grid energy demand model.

-__Production & Reservoir Engineer__ | Petrobras E&P Ultra-Deep Waters
+__Production & Reservoir Engineer__ | Petrobras E&P Ultra-Deep Waters -
-_Rio de Janeiro - Brazil (Apr 2014 - Dec 2016)_
+_Rio de Janeiro, Brazil (Apr 2014 - Dec 2016)_

 Performed reservoir engineering, production forecast and optimisation roles for Petrobras' pre-salt portfolio, collaborating with stakeholders such as project managers, executives and the regulatory agency.
 - Delivered Lula's 2016 reserves estimation to the U.S. Securities and Exchange Commission and Brazilian regulatory agency, which takes into account **technology maturity, resources uncertainty, supply chain risks and economic evaluation**.
 - Coordinated a team of three engineers **responsible for the resource optimisation of critical submarine equipment and vessels** for 15 FPSOs, negotiating the allocation proposal with the executive decision board.
-- Created a decision support model for evaluating impact of resource allocation changes, and liaised with project managers to deliver the optimal production output for the portfolio.
+- Created a decision support model for evaluating system impact of resource allocation changes, and liaised with project managers to deliver the optimal production output for the entire portfolio.

-__Industrial Engineer__ | Petrobras Refining
+__Industrial Engineer__ | Petrobras Refining -
-_Rio de Janeiro - Brazil (Apr 2009 - Apr 2014)_
+_Rio de Janeiro, Brazil (Apr 2009 - Apr 2014)_

 Responsible for the corporate supply chain management governance of 12 units across Brazil, and for liaising with asset management teams.
 - Optimised spare parts' inventory, looking at the failure history of assets, production security, material costs and logistics, through survival analysis modelling and Monte Carlo simulation.